Theara-Seng/Robotic_Spring_2026/Readme.md

-# 🖐️ Assignment 1: Finger Detection Using MediaPipe
+# Finger Detection Using MediaPipe

 This repository contains the starter code and setup instructions for **Assignment 1**.
 The goal of this assignment is to introduce students to **computer vision**, **real-time processing**, and **basic human–computer interaction** using **Python**, **MediaPipe**, and **OpenCV**.

 ---

-## 🎯 Assignment Objectives
+## Assignment Objectives

 By completing this assignment, students will be able to:
 - Set up a Python development environment using virtual environments